yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 - OVP...Over Voltage Protection: When the voltage is greater then a set value the load will turn itself off.
 - OCP...Over Current Protection: When the current is greater then a set value the load will turn itself off.
 - OPP...Over Power Protection: When the power it absorbes gets greater then a set value then the load will turn itself off.

-When turned on the load will monitor various parameters and triggers an alarm plus turning itself off if required:
-- LVP...Low Voltage Protection: When the voltage drops below a set value then the load will turn itself off.
-This is important for discharge tests on batteries in order to protect the battery.
-- OAH...Maximum Discharge Capacity: When the load is turned on it calculates the accumulated discharge capacity (in Ah) and turns itself off when a set value has been reached.
-This feature too is for protecting the battery when doing discharge tests.
-- OHP...Maximum Discharge Time: When the runtime reaches a set timespan than the load will turn itself off.
-Important for discharge tests.

 Please note:
 Some alarms (OPP,OAH,OHP) can't be cleared via serial communication.
 In those cases the On/Off Button on the device itself must be pressed to end the alarm and get the device operational again.
 Message Boxes will tell you if that's the case.